simonjvardy/Sportswear-Online/README.md

 **Version control** for this repository is managed within **GitHub** and **Gitpod** using separate [branches](https://github.com/simonjvardy/Sportswear-Online/branches)  used to work on specific aspects of the project.
 The following describes the repository branch structure:
 - **Main** - this is the default branch and the source for the repository deployment.
-    - **Docs** - this branch is used for updating the README.md and testing.md documentation only.
+    - **Docs** - this branch is used for updating the README.md, FIXTURES.md and TESTING.md documentation.
     - **Development** - this branch is used as the main working branch for the website development.
     - **Features** - this branch is used to try out new ideas and enhancements for the website.
-        - Features and enhancements that are accepted are merged down into the Development branch.
     - Each individual **bug fixes** are raised within their own **separate branches** using the naming convention **\<GitHub Issue ID Number>-\<bug fix description>** e.g. branch name ***12-correct-navbar-links***